cwh47/PhysicalComputing/final/readme.md

 Next was getting the color sensor to read RGB values.
 Luckily, ColorPAL supplies some (though VERY limited) [documentation](http://forums.parallax.com/discussion/138612/colorpal-arduino-problem) for working with the Arduino.
 I loaded the code into my program and adjusted accordingly, though I will confess that much of the code was unclear and confusing to me.
 I used the serial monitor to troubleshoot the sensor readings.

 The next step was to add the servo motor to the mix, and have it communicate with the sensor.
 I wired up the servo motor, included the Arduino servo library, and got it to work...but not quite in conjunction with the sensor.
 I spent hours upon hours trying to figure out how to communicate between the sensor and the servo but couldn't figure it out.

+I made constants for the position that the servo would point to, just to test it out.
+From there, I created if statements to that would move the servo based off the colors.
+When I'd view the serial monitor, it would read the colors but only sometimes.
+Also the servo itself was very jittery, and I couldn't figure out how to fix that.

 I think I may have just been in over my head for this project.
-I don't understand nearly enough programming to make it work and really just ended many days completely frustrated and more confused.
+I don't understand nearly enough programming to make it work and really just ended many days completely frustrated and more confused :( I think the project was a great learning experience and it was at least fun to work with the Arduino.
+I just wish I knew enough to debug it properly and make it work.